AUDREY EDWARDS (1934-2025): a tribute to our first ever Longford Prize winner READ NOW

 Championing the champions of prison reform

 Kevin Pakenham (pictured above) took on the mantle of his father, the prison reformer Frank Longford, when he became the founding chair of The Longford Trust in 2002.
-Over 18 years, with unflagging energy and determination, until his sudden death in the summer of 2020, he worked to make sure that the Trust supported those who had been in prison towards a better future, while at the same time – especially through his active participation in our annual Longford Lecture – pushing prisons, prisoners and prison reform up the public agenda.
-In his memory, with the support of the Blavatnik Family Foundation, we have established an annual Kevin Pakenham Prize, awarded at our annual lecture by Kevin’s wife, the ITN journalist Ronke Phillips, to celebrate those, like him, who believed that prisons and what goes on in them should be a matter of national concern – and shame.
-Winners include in 2021 the screenwriter Jimmy McGovern (see picture below) and (in 2022) the business leader James Timpson.
+Alongside his high-profile career in the City of London in finance, over 18 years, with unflagging energy and determination, until his sudden death in the summer of 2020, Kevin worked to make sure that the Trust supported those who had been in prison towards a better future, while at the same time – especially through his active participation in our annual Longford Lecture – pushing prisons, prisoners and prison reform up the public agenda.
+In his memory, with the support of the Blavatnik Family Foundation, we established the annual Kevin Pakenham Prize, awarded at our annual lecture by Kevin’s wife, the ITN journalist Ronke Phillips, to celebrate those in the public eye who have used that platform to argue that prisons must be a matter of national concern.
+Winners include: in 2021 the screenwriter Jimmy McGovern (see picture below); in 2022 the business leader James Timpson; and in 2023 the broadcaster Jon Snow.

 Who is eligible?